queenofdowntime/queenofdowntime.github.io/_posts/2019-01-19-why-is-overlay-slow-now.md

 That is what this graph is showing.
 Ignore the blue line (the bottom one) for now, I will come back to it later because it _is_ important but until then just focus on the purple one, the one showing how suddenly Not Fast we are at booting peoples' apps for them.

 Naturally, the first thing we did was find out what had changed in our various repos.
-A quick `git blame` revealed... my name.
+A quick `git log` revealed... my name.

 But I hadn't actually done anything to our code.
 What that commit did was change the default environment our components run on.